mogorman/papyrus/readme.md

 Updating to check to see ci still is working have new pcb printer working and printed spam seeing if it will work soon.
-Working on updating gateware now.
+Working on updating gateware now. almost ready to add submodules and redo makefile